 8 Reasons For Bitter Coffee (and How to Fix)

-Statistics say that 54% of Americans drink coffee (1) on a daily basis.
+Statistics say that 63% of British people drink coffee (1) on a regular basis.
 My personal statistics would say that 99% of people cannot properly function without coffee (got one beside me right now in a mug that says “Don’t talk to me until I’ve had my coffee”).

 No one is born a coffee lover.
 Like fine wine, it’s an acquired taste.
 Coffee is naturally bitter, but there are times when your face may scrunch up after trying a new brew, because it is TOO bitter.
 What makes coffee bitter?
 We are about to look at 8 causes of that bitter taste + solutions to fix this.